 Any member of staff who has made the referral maybe required to participate in the Channel forum.
 This may also include the year team DSL and SDSL.
+See appendix D

 At Benjamin Britten Music Academy all staff are aware of the Channel process within the Introduction to Safeguarding course run by the school, this training is updated every 2 years.